emarcey/cicerone/glossary/styles.md

 	* very small audience
 # Flanders Red Ale
 * Region: West Flanders, Belgium
+* Categories: Flanders Ales and Lambic Beers
 * Malt: Vienna, Munich, sometimes Pilsner
 	* Crystal and Special B often used as "signature ingredients"
 	* flaked maize can be used for up to 20% to lighten body and accentuate dryness
 	* some brewers use dark candi sugar instead
 * Hops: continental hops, low bitterness
 * Other Names: Belgian Red Ale, sour red ale
 * Glassware: tulip, goblet